Updated: November 7, 2025

 Americans are looking to retire abroad to improve their quality of life in one or more aspects.
 They could do so to make their hard-earned pensions stretch further, to find better-quality healthcare, or to experience a new adventure in a safe environment.
 Here are some of the main drivers for US citizens choosing to retire abroad.

-Countries like Portugal, France, and Canada provide excellent healthcare systems at a fraction of US costs.
-Access to affordable and high-quality healthcare is often a deciding factor for retiring Americans moving abroad.
+Healthcare: Countries like Portugal, France, and Canada provide excellent healthcare systems at a fraction of US costs.
+Access to affordable and high-quality healthcare is often a deciding factor for retiring Americans moving abroad, but also when deciding which Social Security Administration to deal with.
+You can read more in our ultimate guide to Portugal immigration.

-From exploring ancient ruins in Italy to rainforest treks in Costa Rica, retiring abroad offers endless opportunities for adventure and to live a healthy and active lifestyle in retirement.
+Adventure and exploration: From exploring ancient ruins in Italy to rainforest treks in Costa Rica, retiring abroad offers endless opportunities for adventure and to live a healthy and active lifestyle in retirement.
 Many retirees find a renewed sense of purpose in discovering new places and hobbies after moving abroad.
+Want to relocate to Portugal?
+Check out our ultimate guide on how to move out of the US.

 Frequently Asked Questions About the Best Retirement Nations for Americans